 12 Queen – “Thank God It’s Christmas”

-This song, released as a single in 1984, was not originally released on any Queen studio album until 1999, on Greatest Hits Volume 3.
-Written by Brian May and Roger Taylor, Brian, Roger, and John recorded their parts in London, while Freddie recorded his vocals in Munich, as he was recording his solo album there at the time.
+“Thank God It’s Christmas” was released as a single in 1984 but didn’t appear on any Queen studio album until 1999, when it was featured on Greatest Hits Volume 3.
+The song was written by Brian May and Roger Taylor.
+May, Taylor and and John Deacon recorded their parts in London, while Freddie Mercury recorded his vocals in Munich, where he was recording his solo album at the time.

 11 Tom Petty & the Heartbreakers – “Christmas All Over Again”

 Tom Petty & the Heartbreakers recorded “Christmas All Over Again” for A Very Special Christmas 2.
 The 1992 compilation album was one in a series of albums benefitting the Special Olympics.